rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/constraint_propagation.md

 ```
 for each region R:
-  let S by the SCC that contains R
+  let S be the SCC that contains R
   Values(S) = Values(S) union Liveness(R)
 ```